 Style Guides May Have Slightly Different Rules for Writing Numbers in Words

 Let's complicate things a bit, shall we?

-If your work must follow the rules of a specific style guide, understand that they all have rules for spelling out numbers that may differ slightly from the rules listed above.
+If your work must follow the rules of a specific style guide, understand that various guides all have rules for spelling out numbers that may differ slightly from the rules listed above.
 For example, MLA style indicates that writers may spell out numbers if they are not used too frequently in the document and can be represented with one or two words (e.g., twenty-four, one hundred, three thousand).
 APA style advises that common fractions (e.g., two-thirds) be expressed as words.
-A number of specific rules for spelling out numbers are outlined in section 9.1 of the Chicago Manual of Style.
+A number of specific rules for spelling out numbers are outlined in Section 9.1 of the Chicago Manual of Style.